-It's slightly more disturbing when you realize the other consequences.
-Like the fact that the initial research team only got their because while investigating the "cloud" their navigator had a fatal heart attack... and once they figured it out, they had to draw straws for who would die so they could make the return trip...
+It's slightly more disturbing when you realize the other consequences, like the fact that the initial research team only got there because while investigating the "cloud" their navigator had a fatal heart attack, or and once they figured it out, they had to draw straws for who would die so they could make the return trip.

 In Interworld by Neil Gaiman and Michael Reaves, the ships used by HEX and the Binary to move between worlds is powered by the life essence of captured Walkers.
 At least in the case of HEX, they first boil away all unnecessary parts, such as your body - while keeping you magically alive through the entire process.

 In The Sword of Truth books, in order to get into the world of the dead and back alive, you had to (minus the incantations): 1) brainwash a young boy into complete loyalty.
 2) Kill him by making him drink molten lead.
 3) Cook, mash and eat his brain, heart and testicles.
 4) use the boy's spirit to travel there and back again - and woe if the boy's spirit doesn't remain loyal all the way through...

 In David Farland's The Runelords series, anyone can acquire magical upgrades to their senses, strength, intelligence, speed and so forth with magical "endowments."
 The catch?
 Endowments don't create ability, they just transfer it from one person to another.
 So you can have the strength of two men, but in order to provide it there's got to be another man lying in a bed somewhere who's too weak to even raise his own arm because all his strength is being funneled to you.
 To receive an endowment of wit (intelligence) is to literally convert someone else's brain into an extension of yours.
 Now consider that nobles often have dozens of endowments...